tronsmit/python-gedcom/README.md

 ## About this Fork

-This is a personal fork of [`python-gedcom`](https://github.com/nickreynke/python-gedcom), originally developed by Nicklas Reincke and contributors.
+This is a personal fork of [`python-gedcom`](https://github.com/nickreynke/python-gedcom), by Nicklas Reincke and contributors.
 My intention is to adapt and extend this library for use in custom GEDCOM-based genealogy applications.

 The original README with full documentation and packaging instructions has been archived [here](README.original.md).